 History / Legacy

 The unfortunate reality was that the market was dwindling for the Family Entertainment industry, partly due to the U.S. arcade crash.
-When Klunk / Santa were introduced in ShowBiz, it failed to increase the already short profits.
+When Klunk / Santa were introduced in ShowBiz, it failed to increase the already hurting profits.
 The entire concept of traveling characters was basically derailed before it was able to even get off the ground.
 Funds were also siphoned away from Creative's R&D department and ending the possibility of any other traveling characters from ever seeing the light of day - including a Paul McCartney character that was currently in the development stages.